 5 OECD-FAO 2013-2022 Agriculture Outlook

 7 FAOSTAT.
 Reflects 5-year rolling average yieldimprovements

 8 Revenue from all food and agriculture relatedindustries, including inputs, primaryproduction, processing, manufacturing, retail,and restaurants.
 Excludes transportation andwarehousing.
 Sources: US Bureau of EconomicAnalysis, CANSIM, Australian Bureau of Statistics,Statistics New Zealand, S&P CapIQ

 9 Excludes revenue from primary production, retailfood sales, and from publicly-traded companies

 10 Preqin, Private Equity Deal Value by Industry, 2017

 Risks and other important considerations

+The information presented in these materials is believed to be materially correct as at the date hereof, but no representation or warranty (express or implied) is made as to the accuracy or completeness of any of this information.
+Data was taken from sources deemed reliable, but cannot guarantee its accuracy.
 The statements contained herein reflect opinions as of the date written and are subject to change without further notice.
 Nothing set out in these materials is or shall be relied upon as a promise or representation as to the past or future.